 WILL POSTNATAL DEPRESSION AFFECT MY BABY?

-Untreated postnatal depression may impair normal development.4 Mothers with postnatal depression that is not treated also tend to struggle to bond with their babies.1
+Untreated postnatal depression may impair normal development.4 Mothers with postnatal depression who are not treated also tend to struggle to bond with their babies.1

-Children of mothers with untreated postnatal depression may be more likely to have emotional and/or behavioural problems, excessive crying and sleeping/eating issues.1,4
+Children of mothers with untreated postnatal depression may be more likely to have emotional and/or behavioural problems, excessive crying and sleeping or eating issues.1,4

 Remember: postnatal depression is treatable, and treatment/support should be sought immediately to safeguard the health of both mother and baby.1